Proudly Serving Greater St. Louis, Springfield & Nearby1-844-204-8198

-Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.
+Repairing wood damage in crawl spaces caused by rot, and mold can seem like an overwhelming and expensive project.

 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.

 Simply repairing mold damage is not a lasting solution.
 If the conditions for mold to regrow exist (moisture, warmth, and a food source), mold will simply resume growing on your new wood over time.